DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 ### To apply for your visa, follow these steps

+Step 1:
 Visit the UK government’s official [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service to search for teaching jobs in the UK.
 Filter your search by ‘Visa sponsorship’ to find jobs that can sponsor visas.

+Step 2:
 Apply for a teaching job with a school which can sponsor your visa.
 Your salary must meet the requirements for a Skilled Worker visa.

 [Learn more about applying for a teaching job in England](/non-uk-teachers/teach-in-england-if-you-trained-overseas).

+Step 3:
-When you have a confirmed offer of a job, you’ll be able to apply for your [Skilled worker visa](https://www.gov.uk/skilled-worker-visa).
+When you have a confirmed offer of a job, you’ll be able to apply for your [Skilled Worker visa](https://www.gov.uk/skilled-worker-visa).

 You will need to show: